-219. CHURCH MUSIC
+219. Church Music

 A historical survey of the worship music of the ancient Hebrews, the early Christian church, the Roman church and the churches of the Reformation.
 A study of the development of plainsong, the Lutheran chorale and the Genevan-Dutch psalm tunes.
+Not offered 1961-62.